Slow WiFi Speeds - Not Anymore

 Service Areas

-239 Smart provides coax wiring cleanup, dedicated internet line installation, and WiFi upgrades throughout:
+239 Smart provides coax wiring cleanup, dedicated internet line installation, and WiFi access point upgrades throughout:

 Ready to Fix Your Internet for Good?

 Stop rebooting your modem, calling your cable company, and wondering why nothing ever changes.
-The problem is in your wiring — and 239 Smart fixes it.
-We diagnose your coax signal, run a dedicated line to your modem, clean up every splitter in the system, and verify you're getting the speeds you're paying for.
+The problem is in your wiring, and 239 Smart fixes it.
+We diagnose your coax signal, run a dedicated line to your modem, clean up every splitter in the system, add access points where your home needs them, and verify you're getting the speeds you're paying for.

-Call now or request a no-obligation assessment.
+Call now or request an assessment.
 We'll evaluate your coax wiring and WiFi setup and provide honest, transparent pricing for the right fix.
+There's a small charge for the assessment, which we then remove from your invoice when you decide to move forward.

 Serving Southwest Florida: Naples | Bonita Springs | Marco Island | Estero